Open-Model-Initiative/graphcap/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I have added or updated tests that prove my fix is effective or my feature works

 ## Additional Context
 Add any additional information that might be helpful for the review.